DaltonHart/garnet/readme.md

 If all tests pass, the application will be deployed to the staging application on Heroku.

-Pull requests should have a successful Semaphore build and an approved review on GitHub.
+Pull requests should have a successful Semaphore build and an approved review on GitHub prior to being merged.

 After testing the staging application, you can promote the application from staging to production.